devopsgroup-io/catapult/README.md

 # Capacity #

 Your website's capacity potential is defined by two key elements; 1) your website's average resource requirement per request and 2) server resources available.
-We recommend to first [Performance](#performance) optmize your website and *then* consider your website's capacity potential through [Performance and Capacity Testing](#performance-and-capacity-testing).
+We recommend to first [Performance](#performance) optimize your website and *then* consider your website's capacity potential through [Performance and Capacity Testing](#performance-and-capacity-testing).

 ## Increasing Capacity ##

-Catapult defines horizontal scaling through adding additional servers, this affords you increased capacity.
+Catapult defines horizontal scaling by adding additional servers, this affords you increased capacity.
 Currently, only the Red Hat stack supports horizontal scaling and only one (1) additional server is supported.
-Each Red Hat environment (LocalDev, Test, QC, and Production) support horizontal scaling independently.
+Each Red Hat environment (LocalDev, Test, QC, and Production) supports horizontal scaling independently.
 To spin up the additional server per environment, please run the following command:

     * `vagrant up ~/secrets/configuration.yml["company"]["name"]-dev-redhat1`
     * `vagrant up ~/secrets/configuration.yml["company"]["name"]-test-redhat1`